-Sport Rehabilitation graduates are trained solely in Sports and Exercise Medicine, with an emphasis on the design and implementation of exercise and rehabilitation programmes.
-A Sport Rehabilitator may work alongside many other health professions or as an autonomous practitioner.
+Sport Rehabilitation graduates are trained in Sports and Exercise Medicine principles, with an emphasis on the design and implementation of exercise and rehabilitation programmes.
+As a Sport Rehabilitator, you may work alongside many other health professions or as an autonomous practitioner.

 Why St Mary's?

-St Mary’s has a long tradition of excellence in sport-related degrees, and as such St Mary's University was the founder higher education institution for Sport Rehabilitation in the UK with the first intake of students in 1994.
+St Mary’s has a long tradition of excellence in sport-related degrees, and as such we were the founding higher education institution for Sport Rehabilitation in the UK, with our first intake of students in 1994.

 Sport Rehabilitation at St Mary's University provides a unique environment to study the subject with a broad interdisciplinary team of academics and clinical practitioners, with teaching and research interests across a broad spectrum of rehabilitation techniques and practices.